dinhani/gamediscovery2/README.md

 Aggregate and transform data from the external datasources into a single graph of games and features.

-### 3-graph-analyser
+### 3-app

-Query the graph of games for recommendations.
+Shiny app that queries the graph of games for recommendations.